If you’ve ever ordered a pizza, you’ve likely wondered, is cheese a pizza topping? or part of the pizza.

 The mozzarella cheese was invented in Southern Italy during the first century A.D.
 Its earliest form was likely from sheep’s milk.

 This cheese was discovered accidentally when some curds accidentally fell into hot water.
-Monks at the San Lorenzo di Capua monastery are recorded as handing out bread with Mozza cheese.
+The San Lorenzo di Capua monastery monks are recorded as handing out bread with Mozza cheese.

 However, many people today associate mozzarella with pizza toppings.